 |Mrs E Steel||Head of Department|

 |Miss S Baker||Teacher of Business & Enterprise|

 |Mr D Wilson-Stonestreet||Teacher of Business & Enterprise|

 At key stage 4 the majority of students are given the option to follow the Edexcel BTEC or the GCSE programme.
-Some students will be offered the NCFE option which has a greater balance of assignment work and practical projects.

 The GCSE course focuses on small businesses and large businesses.
 It covers the main business topics of business start-up, marketing, human resources, financial management and economics.
 It is assessed via two extended-answer examinations at the end of year 11, with both examinations being worth 50%.